Gopher tortoises thrive in the sandhill habitat at Bell Ridge

 Expect to see gopher tortoises or the sandy mounds that mark their burrows.
 Keep an eye out for eastern indigo snakes and Sherman’s fox squirrels.
 Red-bellied, downy, pileated and red-headed woodpeckers are often spotted on standing snags where they search for insects and excavate nesting cavities.
 This quiet site affords an excellent opportunity to listen for Bachman’s sparrows, eastern towhees, orchard orioles, pine warblers and white-eyed vireos.
 Look for tracks of mammals and reptiles in the sandy trails and enjoy displays of wildflowers in the spring and fall.
 Watch overhead for turkey vultures, red-shouldered and red-tailed hawks, and southeastern American kestrels.

 Bachman’s sparrows occur in Florida year-round.
 Their preferred habitat is mature pine forests with an open, grassy understory of wiregrass, palmetto and broomsedge, a composition typically maintained by regular burning.
-These forests provide the sparrows with the grass seeds and insects they feed on and the conditions necessary for successful nesting.
+These forests provide sparrows with grass seeds and insects to feed on and the conditions necessary for successful nesting.

 The range of the Bachman’s sparrow extends from Palm Beach County in Florida, north to southern Virginia and west to Oklahoma and Texas.
-This species is highly dependent on frequent prescribed burns that provide ample seeds and insects for food and the low, open groundcover needed for successful nesting.
+This species is highly dependent on frequent prescribed fire that provides ample seeds and insects for food and the low, open groundcover needed for successful nesting.
 This management regime also benefits red-cockaded woodpeckers, gopher tortoises and other fire-dependent species.